Allier: Economy

 The industries most represented are the food industry, wood and furniture, chemical, foundries and metalworking, rubber, machinery and electrical equipment, automotive, weaponry, textiles, building, and the spas.

 According to studies by INSEE agriculture would be about 7 to 8% of departmental gross domestic product.

 Transport

 The department is served by two airports, Montluçon–Guéret Airport and Vichy — Charmeil Airport.
 However, both airports are not operating any passengers flights.
 The nearest airports to Allier are Clermont-Ferrand Auvergne Airport and Lyon–Saint-Exupéry Airport, which both are used by air travellers from the department.

 Tourism

 Marked by the imprint of the Dukes of Bourbon, Allier is a land of rivers, bocage, and small mountains.
 Landscapes such as Bourbonnais bocage, the gorges of the Sioule, and the Forest of Tronçais are places suitable for the practice of outdoor activities: hiking, fishing, and white water sports.
 Hydrotherapy is one of the leading sectors of Bourbonnais tourism with the international spa at Vichy.

 This nature preserve also features over 500 castles, Romanesque churches and a number of houses which represent the heritage of the Bourbons.
-Bourbon cuisine reflects the history of the province and provides a number of local products, including Pâté aux pommes de terre, Charolais beef, wines from Saint-Pourçain AOC, Charroux mustard, and Vichy pastilles.

-Among the tourist sites to visit are: